-A 33-6 record.
-Three Northern Sun Intercollegiate Conference North Division titles.
-Two NCAA Division II playoff appearances.
+A 52-11 record.
+Five Northern Sun Intercollegiate Conference North Division titles.
+Three NCAA Division II playoff appearances.
 One overall NSIC championship.
 One perfect 11-0 regular season.
-An .846 winning percentage.
+An .825 winning percentage.

 That, for starters, is what Curt Wiese has already accomplished since taking over as UMD's sixth head coach on Dec.
 21, 2012.
-He's also helped produce 15 different All-Americans and 23 All-NSIC first team selections while 39 of his Bulldogs have earned NSIC All-Academic status (including offensive lineman Andrew Pattock, who as a senior in 2013 was named a first team CoSIDA Academic All-American).
+He's also helped produce 18 different All-Americans and 32 All-NSIC first team selections while his Bulldogs have earned NSIC All-Academic status 73 times.
+Among those were three CoSIDA Academic All-American first team honorees in wide receiver Jason Balts (2017) offensive lineman Andrew Pattock (2013) and defensive end Nick Thorpe (2017).

-In addition, during Wiese's head coaching tenure UMD has racked up a victory total unsurpassed by all but five NCAA II clubs in the entire country.
-In 2014, his Bulldogs capped off a 9-3 season by defeating Fort Hayes State University 30-22 in the Mineral Water Bowl.
-Two years ago, UMD rolled up a 13-1 overall record (the third most wins in program history) and captured a share of its league-record 19th NSIC crown after going 11-0 in league play.
-They also secured their seventh consecutive berth in the NCAA II playoffs, advancing to the quarterfinal round, and held down the No. 3 spot in the final AFCA II poll.
-That followed up a rookie-go-around that included an 11-2 mark in all games and a No. 8 final AFCA II poll ranking.
+In addition, during Wiese's head coaching tenure UMD has racked up a victory total unsurpassed by all but five NCAA II clubs in the entire country and just two NCAA II coaches.
+Last fall, his 9-3 Bulldogs qualified for postseason play for the 10th time in as many years with an invitation to the Mineral Water Bowl.
+That came one year after UMD had reeled off 10 straight victories following a setback in the season opener and wound up going 10-2.
+Along the way the Bulldogs upped their home winning streak to a school-record 22 games, returned to the NCAA II playoffs after a brief, one-year absence, and occupied the No. 13 spot in the final AFCA II poll.
+Three seasons ago, UMD capped off a 9-3 season by defeating Fort Hayes State University 30-22 in the Mineral Water Bowl and in 2014 rolled up a 13-1 overall record (the third most wins in program history) and captured a share of its league-record 19th NSIC crown.
+That was on top of advancing to the quarterfinal round of the NCAA II playoffs and ending up at No. 3 spot in the final AFCA II poll.
+Wiese's rookie-go-around (2013) included an 11-2 mark in all games, an NCAA II playoff berth and a No. 8 final AFCA II poll ranking.

-For his exemplary efforts that fall, Wiese was selected the 2013 Liberty Mutual Coach of the Year Award winner for Division II, a prestigious honor recognizing coaches for their responsibility, integrity, sportsmanship and excellence, on and off the field.
+For his exemplary efforts in 2013, Wiese was selected the Liberty Mutual Coach of the Year Award winner for Division II, a prestigious honor recognizing coaches for their responsibility, integrity, sportsmanship and excellence, on and off the field.

 Prior to his move to Marietta, Wiese worked as a graduate assistant at the University of Wisconsin-Eau Claire, tutoring the tight ends for two years and the offensive line for one season.
 He entered the coaching arena a little over a dozen seasons ago on the heels of a four-year collegiate playing career.
 After three seasons at Minnesota State University-Mankato (1995-97), Wiese transferred to the University of Wisconsin-Stevens Point, where as a senior in 1998, he quarterbacked the Pointers to a share of the Wisconsin Intercollegiate Athletic Conference title.